johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ### Run the first module

-If everything looks fine, its now time to execute the pipeline by simply typing:
+If everything looks fine, it's now time to execute the pipeline by simply typing:

 ```bash
 snakemake -j4 --resources FTP=7